 Look, we can underline!

-As I mentioned in the last example, only one letter change is needed to switch from an ordered list to an unordered list.
-Determine which type of list would be more effective for your projects.
+Only one letter change is needed to switch from an ordered list to an unordered list.

 To insert a superscript format within your text, wrap the text you want to appear superscripted in <sup> tags. </sup> You'll end up with something like this.

 If you know how to superscript, you should know how to subscript.
 Just use <sub> tags </sub> so you get text like this.

 Sometimes, citations are written in subscript.

 Want to break up sections of a page or article?
 Try a horizontal line!
 Just use the empty element (no need to close it), <hr>.

 Insert a horizontal line between me and sentence 2. <hr> Hi, I'm sentence 2.

 Insert a horizontal line between me and sentence 2.